This page is part of the ONYX Performance Guide

 Behavior characteristics:

-- higher values increase braking force
+- higher values increase braking force and make regen more noticeable

 Important: